 Marigold & Eye Vitamin

-Marigold has an abundance of magical nutrients that promotes good eye health – lutein.
+Marigold has an abundance of essential nutrients that promote good eye health – lutein.
 Also known as an eye vitamin, lutein is a powerful and essential antioxidant that helps provide protection from UV rays and the blue light emitted by laptop and phone screens.
 It also holds the potential of improving your vision and may lower the chances of age-related eye diseases.

 Sadly for us, our body doesn’t produce lutein itself, which makes us dependent on food to get a sufficient amount of this nutrient.
 But due to hectic lifestyles and inappropriate eating habits, we don’t get the required quantity of lutein from food.
 The little that we get does not touch the bar of ideal bioavailability.
 Therefore, dietary supplements are the ideal way to get a sufficient amount of the ‘eye vitamin’.
 And marigold-based supplements are the best bet.